benjisidi/saltmarsh/Session 7 - Boss Nass Fiasco.md

 > *We rest*
 - The next day, we make our way through the worst of the swamp and back onto more solid ground, arriving at the shores of the Dunwater river
 - There's a large cave entrance, which we're pretty sure is the right place.
 But there's a snag - Kolinth sees something large in the water
+# The Lizardman Caves
+- The big thing turns out to be the a sea crocodile thing that the guards use as a mount
 # The Throne Room
 - There's a whole load of different creatures in here
 	- Some Koalinth (aquatic hobgoblin)
 	- Some sea-anenonme creatures
-- The queen is attended by a senior shaman and several advis
+- The queen is attended by a senior shaman and several advisors
+- Tiresias offers her the klein bottle from the manor as a gift